nextpyp/pyp/docs/reference/cli/single_particle.rst

 8 Fine refinement
 =================

-Additional refinement iterations using the shape mask:
+Next, we will perform additional refinement iterations using the shape mask:

 .. code-block:: bash